Anthony-R-G/ConservationApp/README.md

 •Each animal has its own cover page when selected from the list or map.

-•Swiping up on this page will expand it and bring up different options to read about, such as Overview or Threats.
+•Swiping up on this page will expand it and present different reading options, such as Overview or Threats.

-•Selecting either of these presented panels will animate the transition to a full-sized screen that lays information out in digestible snippets.
+•Selecting any of the panels will animate the transition to a full-sized screen that lays information out in digestible snippets.

 •Blur effects and light transparency are used so that the color from the background image leaks through, making each page feel more aesthetically unique.